An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Pseudo-bundle over the instanton moduli space with spliced ends

-The spliced-ends obstruction bundle will be identical to the index bundle $\Ind(\bD^*_\ka)$ on the complement of the spliced ends of $\barM^{s,\natural}_{spl,\ka}(\delta)$.
-On the spliced end, $W_\ka$, the spliced-ends obstruction bundle will be given by the image of a splicing map which we now introduce.
+The obstruction pseudo-bundle over the instanton moduli space with spliced ends \eqref{eq:SplicedEndsObstr1} will be defined to be identical to the index pseudo-bundle $\bar{\Ind}(\bD^*_\ka)$ defined in \eqref{eq:ExtensionOfDiracIndexBundle} on the complement of the spliced ends of $\barM^{s,\natural}_{\spl,\ka}(\delta)$.
+On the spliced end, $W_\ka$, the obstruction pseudo-bundle will be constructed as the image of a splicing map which we now introduce.